06 September 2022, 4 min read

 Purposeful marketing is about authentic communication.
 Unfortunately, “authentic” has become a clichéd word in modern marketing; most people ignore it, or roll their eyes when they hear it.
 But it really is about digging deep, being true and doing fewer things better.
 It’s not just about what makes your business different, but more importantly, the difference your business makes.

 Purposeful marketing isn’t cause-related marketing.
-Cause-related marketing communicates the ties a company chooses to make to a specific campaign or non-profit partner.
-That’s about supporting a cause beyond your company’s foundational purpose.
+Cause-related marketing communicates the ties an organisation chooses to make to a specific campaign or non-profit partner.
+That’s about supporting a cause beyond your company’s foundational purpose which of course in itself is positive.
 It’s also different than CSR or corporate citizenship.
-CSR and corporate citizenship show a company’s commitment to make valuable contributions, but are not necessarily the core of what the business does.
+CSR and corporate citizenship show an organisation’s commitment to make valuable contributions, but are not necessarily the core of what the business does.

-Meanwhile, purposeful marketing communicates what your company does beyond making money; how it makes a tangible difference to your customers’ lives.
+Meanwhile, purposeful marketing communicates what your organisation does beyond making money; how it makes a tangible difference to your customers’ lives, and how it is central to the way you do business whilst living within planetary boundaries and making a positive social impact.

-In the same way that a personal raison d’etre doesn’t have to be “about massive transformations” (read this article debunking common myths around purpose), your company doesn’t need to endeavour to change the world.
-It does require a reason, beyond profit, to exist.
+In the same way that a personal raison d’etre doesn’t have to be “about massive transformations” (read this article debunking common myths around purpose), your organisation doesn’t need to endeavour to change the world on its own, but rather it can work with others to amplify its impact.
+But it does require a reason, beyond profit, to exist whilst being respectful of people and planet.

 Tactics alone are never enough